 The company has divested nearly all of its non-insurance operations.
 AIG formed a new subsidiary, ILFC Holdings through which it planned to conduct an IPO of the last major non-insurance holding, aircraft leasing business International Lease Finance Corporation (ILFC).
 However in 2014 the company sold ILFC to AerCap Ireland Limited, a wholly owned subsidiary of AerCap for $7.6 billion.
 In early 2016, AIG announced plans to sell broker-dealer unit AIG Advisory Group to a group of investors.

-Also in early 2016, the group announced plans to spin off mortgage insurance unit United Guaranty Corporation.
+Also in 2016, the group announced plans to sell mortgage insurance unit United Guaranty Corporation to Arch Capital for $3.4 billion.
 These divestitures fall short of the major breakup for which some shareholders are pushing.
 Dubbed a systemically important financial institution (SIFI), AIG is therefore subject to increased scrutiny by regulators.
 Other non-bank SIFI's have been downsizing, refocusing on core operations and removing themselves from the heightened oversight.
 However, AIG has thus far resisted pressure to undergo a major split.

 As it wraps up reorganization efforts, AIG is beginning to move towards growth through organic measures, including the launch of new product offerings and distribution channels in its core operating segments.
 The company's primary goals include growth of assets under management, increasing life insurance in-force, and enhancing return on equity by simplifying the legal entity structure and improving operational efficiencies.
 For the Commercial Insurance segment, AIG is focused on improving its business portfolio by using enhanced data and analytics to provide better pricing and underwriting.